ryankrabbe/ml_classification_krabbe/peer_review.md

 # **Peer Review** Craig Wilcox
 **Reviewer:** Ryan Krabbe
 **Date:** 4/02/2025

 **Link to Project** [Craig's Jupyter Notebook](https://github.com/s256657/ml_classification_craigwilcox/blob/main/classification_craigwilcox.ipynb)

 ### Clarity and Organization
 - The project follows the structure outlined in the Midterm Project instructions.
-- The format is clear and concise and easy to follow along.
+- The format is clear, concise and easy to follow along.
 - The README served as a reference with links to the project workbook and peer review.

 ### Feature Selection & Justification